JulieBlanc/pagedjs-phd-demo/README.md

 - `update-image-paths.lua` → a script for Pandoc to update the image file paths by standardizing them to the base directory (`../src/images/`)

+- `js/` → Folder where you can add your custom Javascript.
+Use [handlers](https://pagedjs.org/documentation/10-handlers-hooks-and-custom-javascript/) from Paged.js.
+Don’t forget to load your custom file in `pagedjs-design-config.json`

 ### output/

 Create this directory if doesn’t exist, before launching Pandoc command.
 It’s where your content is generate